genocideprevention.eu

 VIDEO-Why is dialogue important in peacebuilding?

 Contributors from the Dag Hammarskjöld Foundation explain why dialogue is an important tool in peacebuilding.
-Click here
+Click here.

 VIDEO-The Anatomy of Dialogue: Conflict is NOT a Threat